nkopilovskii/NKNetworker/README.md

 ### v.0.1.1
 - Fixed issue, when on requests with empty body (`body = nil`) Data-object (JSON) initialized as 4 bytes

+### v.0.1.2
+- Fixed issue with undecoded symbols in URL string

 ## Author

 nkopilovskii, nkopilovskii@gmail.com